Advancing Disability-Inclusive Healthcare (ADIH)

 For those looking for a basic introductory overview, you might consider Understanding Disability: Language, Identity, Culture & Models.

-- Introduction to Disability
+- An Introduction to Disability

 - A Short History of Disability Rights in the U.S.